marilisdmarrero-sys/saas-imaging-platform-efficiency-analysis/README.md

 This extension enabled the analysis to connect operational delays directly to patient care impact — transforming a workflow analysis into a patient outcome analysis.

-Additionally the 5-day SLA itself was identified as a structural limitation.
-The SLA assumed ideal conditions — single facility, documented platform, responsive staff.
-Real cases introduced variables outside operational control that made the SLA unrealistic for complex multi-facility cases regardless of retrieval method.
+Additionally the 5-day turnaround metric itself was identified as a structural limitation.
+The expected turnaround time assumed ideal conditions — single facility, documented platform, responsive staff.
+Real cases introduced variables outside operational control that made the turnaround time unrealistic for complex multi-facility cases regardless of retrieval method.

 ---